GuideSDK Comparison

 • Permission requests - Interactive approval modals

 Works best with Claude Code due to richer tool metadata.
+Copilot’s event types provide a solid foundation for future rich visualization.

 9. Session Continuity